iobroker-community-adapters/ioBroker.openknx/docs/en/README.md

     where entry_new points to the old adapter object path and entry_new the openknx adapter instance
 -   set influx enabled for new object entry_new

-# howto use the adapter & basic concepts

-# howto use the adapter & basic concepts
+## howto use the adapter & basic concepts

 ### ACK flags with tunneling connections